farooqqureshii/farooqqureshii.github.io/src/content/writing/prioritization.md

  All this isn't to say that the metrics aren't important - or that the metrics aren't what ultimately are the things to work towards.
 Of course, if you are running a company - you need to make money to keep going.
 But this really isn't a worry if you are <a href="https://www.ycombinator.com/library/4D-yc-s-essential-startup-advice">making something people want</a>.
 And that's not really a worry if you create an environment where it's easy to make something people want.

-So hopefully it's obvious by now, that whatever end goal you are working towards - it's start's with the environment and culture that you create. <a href="https://en.wikipedia.org/wiki/The_Score_Takes_Care_of_Itself">The outputs will handle themselves</a> if you are able to create a space where people can strive to do their best work.
+So hopefully it's obvious by now, that whatever end goal you are working towards - it start's with the environment and culture that you create. <a href="https://en.wikipedia.org/wiki/The_Score_Takes_Care_of_Itself">The outputs will handle themselves</a> if you are able to create a space where people can strive to do their best work.
 That's the real vision, and when you focus on prioritizing what help this, things work themselves out.
 And if you don't, well - you might be going home.

 <div class="notes-separator"></div>